microsoft/wpa/.github/analyst_guide_getting_started.md

 ```

 This package is not yet released on CRAN, and therefore `install.packages()` will not work.
-If you prefer to do a local installation, you can download a .tar file [here](https://github.com/microsoft/wpa/).
+If you prefer to do a local installation, you can download a installation file [here](https://github.com/microsoft/wpa/releases).

 ## Loading the wpa package
 One the installation is complete, you can load the package with: